Skip to Content

 Easy French Dip Crock Pot

-Remove the meat from the crockpot and place in a bowl.
+Remove the meat from the crockpot and place it in a bowl with a little of the Au Jus.
 Use a fork to shred it.

 two forks shredding cooked beef roast.